NepherDios/NepherDios/README.md

 - Build custom test and automation frameworks
 - Master C and Assembly for full system control

--If you can't build anything without AI, you were never meant to be a programmer!!
+-If you can't build anything without AI, you were never meant to be a programmer!
----That's what i wish to achieve, i want to be able to build anything i want, not to depend on AI which i don't trust fully --_0-0_--
+-That's what i wish to achieve, i want to be able to build anything i want, not to depend on AI which i don't trust fully --_0-0_--